ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterDeployContract/course.md

 ligo run dry-run code.ligo '<entrypoint(p)>' '<storage_state>' [options]
 ```

-<storage\_state> state of the storage when simulating the execution of the entry point
+<storage\_state> state of the storage when simulating the execution of the entry point.
 <entrypoint(p)> entry point of the smart contract that is invoked (parameter \_p* of this entry point is specified between parentheses).

 ### Ligo Expression in command line